Kale + Spinach with Apple Quesadilla

 For Spicy Lime Sauce

-3. Take 1 tortilla and speed half of the kale mixture onto it, sprinkle half of the beans and half of the remaining cheese.
+- Take 1 tortilla and spread half of the kale mixture onto it, sprinkle half of the beans and half of the remaining cheese.
 Cover with a tortilla and place into skillet and cook for 3-4 minutes per side until the tortilla is golden brown and the cheese is melted.
-Repeat with process with the remaining tortillas and ingredients.
+Repeat the process with the remaining tortillas and ingredients.